Matt Morgan: Political career

 In 2017, Morgan ran for public office, defeating incumbent Mark Weller as District 4 City Commissioner of Longwood, Florida.
 He changed his political affiliation from Democrat to Republican the same month he filed to run for office in the majority Republican county.
-He served as mayor of Longwood from May 7, 2019 until September 2020.
+He served as mayor of Longwood from May 7, 2019, until September 2020.
 Morgan ran for Seminole County Commission in 2020 and lost to incumbent Bob Dallari, who received 60.1% of the vote to Morgan's 39.9%.
 He serves as District 4 City Commissioner of Longwood, Florida after his defeat.

 Morgan was linked to former tax collector of Seminole County Joel Greenberg, via payments that Greenberg's office made to Morgan's company, Blueprint Enterprises, for consulting jobs.
 However, auditors wrote that they could find "no evidence of work product".
 Morgan was charged with no crimes.
 Seminole County commissioners agreed to hire a law firm to attempt to recoup public money misspent by Joel Greenberg.

 In May 2022, Longwood city commission meeting, Morgan's fellow city commissioners elected Morgan to become the city's new mayor.
-He will be serving as mayor until May 2023, but his term on the Longwood city commission is not up until November 2024.
+He served as mayor until May 2023, and his term on the Longwood city commission concluded November 2024.

 Personal life

 Morgan announced on a 2008 episode of TNA Impact! during the TNA Webography segment where TNA Superstars give an insight into their life that he has been married to his college sweetheart, a Hawaiian/Filipino woman named Larissa Vasper from Hawaii for four years.
-During that Webography, he also announced that when he was five, he was diagnosed with Attention-Deficit Disorder (ADD), which led to him getting involved with CHADD (Children and Adults with Attention Deficit/Hyperactivity Disorder), a non-profit organization based out of Landover, Maryland.
+During that Webography, he also announced that when he was five, he was diagnosed with attention-deficit disorder (ADD), which led to him getting involved with CHADD (Children and Adults with Attention Deficit/Hyperactivity Disorder), a non-profit organization based out of Landover, Maryland.

 In August 2008, it was announced that Morgan would contribute a sample of his DNA to be launched into space as part of game designer Richard Garriott's "Operation Immortality" project.

-On January 7, 2014, Morgan's wife, Larissa, gave birth to their first child, a son named Jackson, who is diagnosed with nonverbal autism.
+In 2014, Morgan's wife, Larissa, gave birth to their first child.

 Since 2016, Morgan has become a regular guest on The Wrestling Inc. podcast, reviewing the week's latest edition of Raw while also covering all WWE's pay-per-views and NXT's TakeOver events.
 In 2019, Morgan also started reviewing SmackDown, AEW Dynamite, NXT, and both WWE and AEW pay-per-views for Wrestling Inc.